dbrabon/file_adoption/README.md

 ## Running Tests

 These tests rely on Drupal's core testing environment.
-Make sure your Drupal installation includes the `drupal/core-dev` package.
+Install the development dependencies with Composer so that `drupal/core-dev` and `phpunit/phpunit` are available.
 Tests should be executed from the Drupal project root so that Drupal's PHPUnit configuration is used.

 From the module directory you can run: